 If you have not applied to graduate please advise Admissions by emailing firstname.lastname@example.org.

-If you intend to apply for Advanced Standing (including Cross-Institutional study) you should lodge an eForm to complete you undergraduate degree and be eligible to graduate.
+If you intend to apply for Credit for Prior Learning (including for Cross-Institutional study) you should submit a Credit for Prior Learning application to complete you undergraduate degree and be eligible to graduate.

 What if my application to graduate is not approved?